-- explain the properties of problematic soil and necessity of different ground modification techniques. - describe the improvement of soil by compaction, consolidation and preloading techniques suitable for specific site conditions. - effectively utilise different earth reinforcement materials including Geo-textile for different field conditions. - implement the grouting techniques in the field condition for soil stabilization. - assess the suitable chemicals and admixtures for stabilization based on soil types.
+- explain the properties of problematic soil and necessity of different ground modification techniques. - describe the concept of drainage techniques - describe the improvement of soil by compaction, consolidation and preloading techniques suitable for specific site conditions. - effectively utilise different earth reinforcement materials including Geotextile for different field conditions. - implement the grouting techniques in the field condition for soil stabilization. - assess the suitable chemicals and admixtures for stabilization based on soil types.